shioyama/invisible/README.md

 end
 ```

-Normally, without Invisible, we would have just made methods that were previously `private` become `public`.
+Normally, without Invisible, we would have just made methods that were previously `private` or `protected` become `public`.
 But Invisible checks the original visibility and ensures that when the module is included, methods which were originally private or protected stay that way.

 ```ruby
 class MyClass < Base